36 Queen Street, London, EC4R 1BN | +44 (0)20 7242 2642

 Education:

-• Christ Church, Oxford – BCL (Distinction)
+• Christ Church, Oxford – BCL (Distinction) (top of the year in Personal Taxation)

 • St John’s College, Cambridge – BA (Law) (6th in University)